GEANT/docker-postfix/README.md

 The container is fully configured via environment variables - each service's configuration files built from environment variables on container start.
 It also supports some configuration files via volume mappings.

-Currently supported docker architectures are `linux/386`, `linux/amd64`, `linux/arm/v7` and `linux/arm64`.
+Currently supported docker architecture is `linux/amd64`.

----

-**Please note - docker hub cuts off this readme as it is quite long.
-To view the full readme [click here](https://github.com/mikenye/docker-postfix/blob/master/README.md).**

----

 ## CI